Summer Haute Route Trek

 Summer Haute Route Trek Overview

-Mountain Lake villages amongst beautifully chiseled peaks in the heart of the European Alps, This historical seven-day trek starts in the quaint mountain village of Chamonix, France and ends in picturesque Zermatt, Switzerland.
-Luxurious in it lodging and dining, as we stay in newly modeled huts and lodges that perched on the side of a mountain or glacier.
+This historical eight day trek enjoys Mountain Lake villages amongst beautifully chiseled peaks in the heart of the European Alps, starting in the heart of the Alps, Chamonix, France and ending in the picturesque village of Zermatt, Switzerland.
+As we trek through the Alps we will be staying in mountain huts and lodges that are perched on the side of mountains and glaciers.
 At these huts, three course meals are offered and you will have time to relax on the deck with a glass of wine or your choice of beverage.
-Hut accommodation includes down comforters and pillows so packs are nice and lightweight.
-Of course this walk is more about terrain then lodging and truly defines what makes the European Alps, the historical cannon of alpine beauty.
+Hut accommodation includes down comforters and pillows so our pack stay nice and lightweight.
+Of course this trek is more about terrain than lodging and the alpine beauty of this trek is what the Alps are known for.

-This is a trip not to be missed and is for any person who enjoys a physical challenge all the while experiencing pristine views and a historical mountain adventure.
+This is a trip not to be missed and is for any person who enjoys a physical challenge with pristine views and a historical mountain adventure.

 Lodging and Mountain Huts

-Your luggage will be transport from Chamonix to Zermatt by a private drive and ready to meet you at the hotel at the end of the trek.
+Your luggage will be transported from Chamonix to Zermatt by a private driver and will be ready to meet you at the hotel at the end of the trek.

 Difficulty

-The Haute Route Trek is by no means difficult or strenuous.
+The level of difficulty of the Haute Route treks is easier in comparison to the Everest Base Camp Trek due to the much lower altitude.
+Because of the hikes’ length, trekkers should be in very good physical condition.
 Hikers should be prepared for 6-8 hours of travel a day with up to 3,000ft of vertical gain during a given day.
 The mountain hut system allows us to carry lightweight packs and lets our bodies rest and recover in the evening with a cozy setting.
-Trekkers who have completed the Everest Base Camp Trek will find the Haute Route to have similar length days but at lower altitude.
+Trekkers who have completed the Everest Base Camp Trek will find the Haute Route to have similar length days but at a lower altitude.

 Compared to other multi-day treks around the world, we get to leave some key pieces of equipment behind allowing our backpacks to be much lighter.
-A typical hiker’s backpack on this trip will weigh between 15 – 20 lbs.
+A typical hiker’s backpack on this trip will weigh around 15lbs.

 Reading List